cfe84/low-cleric/README.md

 This is made for people who want to automate the answer to "when is X going to be ready".
-It takes a semi-structure, semi-ordered pipeline and some form of a velocity, and yields lead-times for each bits of the pipeline.
+It takes a semi-structured, semi-ordered pipeline and some form of a velocity, and yields lead-times for each bits of the pipeline.

+In other words, it takes the following inputs:
+- A list of tasks with associated "units of work" (points, ideal days, ...).
+Each task can have subtasks, which can have a different order. __Order is absolute__ which means that if story 1 is order 1 and has two subtasks 1.a with order 2 and 1.b with order 4, and story 2 is order 2 and has two subtasks 2.a with order 1 and 2.b with order 3: order will be 2.a, 1.a, 2.b, 1.b - therefore story 2 will be scheduled to start and complete before story 1 because all its subtasks will be started and completed before story 1.
+- A "velocity" in days per unit of work (see below).

-In other words, you give it a pipeline with ordered and estimated things (epics, tasks, features, stories - whatever you call these) and a "velocity", and this spits you lead-time and expected date for each of the things in your backlog.
+The output is a lead-time to start and finish, and expected date to start and finish each of the things in your backlog.

 # Concepts

-This tool work on two main assumptions:
+This tool work on three main assumptions:

 1. Considering that your backlog is acting like a serialized queue, which means that the items sitting in the queue are ordered in the way you want them to be processed
 2. That the software team is operating like a blackbox production unit, which means that on average it will process the items in a roughly indistinct manner, a unit of work will be a unit of work.
+3. That you release what you build immediately.
+If not, round up the date to whatever the release cycle is.

 Overall, this tool is using how much time is required _on average_ by a software team to output a unit of work.
 Say that you are outputting 10 stories per week on average, and these stories each weigh 10 units of work, then the team is outputting 100 units of work per 5 days, i.e. a unit of work is worth 5 days / 100 = .05 days.
 This means that, if 100 units of work are sitting in front of a task, it should on average wait 5 days before it gets started.
 If the task itself is worth 100 units of work, it should on average take 5 days to be processed.
 Thusly, you can roughly expect the task to take 10 days.